 Bitcoin is a currency that allows the exchange of money without using a bank.
 Bitcoin is an open-sourced payment system that is untraceable for anyone who uses the system.
 Once data is submitted through Bitcoin, it becomes encrypted and can’t be reused.
 No one person or organization is in charge of the bitcoin exchange.
 Everyone who participates in the use of bitcoins is in control as an owner.
 The value of the bitcoin varies daily and is always anonymous.
 Bitcoin is legal, safe and effective and has become a hackers dream to collect payment for ransomware threats.

 It’s important to state that everything has the capabilities to be hacked.
 If it’s connected to the Internet, it is vulnerable.
 A good anti-virus for your home computer is key to preventing any hacking.
 Though not fool proof, it does provide extra security.
 Common sense also plays an important roll.
 If it looks or feels unsafe, it probably is.
-E-mail is the most common place people pick up viruses on their personal computers.
+According to PC Revive, e-mail is the most common place people pick up viruses on their personal computers.
 If you don’t know who the person is, don’t open it.
 The Tech Ranch promise’s the Nigerian Prince who wants to give you a few thousand dollars will have to just hold on to the money until you get to Nigeria.

 UPDATE: Due to the persistence of our listeners, our quest to find the Guru of Geek has come to an end.
 We can thankfully report he is not being held for ransom as we formally thought.
 He actually is at FORT RANSOM STATE PARK in eastern North Dakota.
 It was a simple misunderstanding.
 “Ransom” or “At Fort Ransom” is almost the same thing, right?
 Oh well, all is well at The Tech Ranch again.